smartrics/golang-tutorial/README.md

 ### ✅ Requirements

-1. Design an API-friendly Interface
-    * Think of an external caller that wants to:
+1. Design an API-friendly Interface.
+Think of an external caller that wants to:
   * Submit a transfer
   * Get account statements
   * Possibly subscribe to events or results
   * Design the TransferEngine interface that wraps your processor like:
       ```go
       type TransferEngine interface {
         SubmitTransfer(fromID, toID string, amount float64, ref string) error
         GetStatement(accountID string) ([]bank.Transaction, error)
       }
       ```
     to:
       * Encapsulates your internal types
       * Easy to expose via HTTP or CLI
       * Hides processor and account structs behind strings

 2. Account Registry
     * Map from accountID string → BankAccount object